MaLoskins/milkfish-codebase/github_integration_architecture.md

 ## 1. Overview

-The plan is to enhance the existing browser-based MilkFish Vizualizations to allow users to input a GitHub repository URL, fetch the repository contents, and analyze the Python files without requiring a backend server.
+The plan is to enhance the existing browser-based MilkFish Visualizations to allow users to input a GitHub repository URL, fetch the repository contents, and analyze the Python files without requiring a backend server.
 We'll focus on public repositories initially and leverage the existing size limiting functionality.

 ## 2. Architecture Design